 This wiki article summarises the most notable buildings on the Long Market which lead up to the Green Gate.
 It’s the most beautiful area of Gdansk and where I recommend staying for a short stay.

 Be sure to stop for great coffee and cake at Drukarnia.

 - Luxury Hotel: Puro Gdansk (300m from the Long Market)

 - Central Apartment: Old Town & Sea Apartments

 Old Town and Train Station

 Visitors often confuse the Main Town with the Old Town.
 The Main Town is where you’ll find the majority of Gdansk’s sights whereas the Old Town is mostly a residential area to the north of the Main Town which includes the Main Railway Station.

-From the train station, the Main Town and its attractions are a leisurely 15 minute walk through the cobblestone streets, so not quite in the heart of everything but not too far either.
-This is not a bad location if you plan on taking a number of day trips from Gdansk which might include to Sopot, Gdynia and Malbork Castle.
+From the train station, the Main Town and its attractions are a leisurely 15-minute walk through the cobblestone streets, so not quite in the heart of everything but not too far either.
+This is not a bad location if you plan on taking a number of day trips from Gdansk which might include Sopot, Gdynia and Malbork Castle.